linkdotnet/Blog/Readme.md

 ## How does it work
 The basic idea is that the content creator writes his posts in markdown language (like this readme file).
 The markdown will then be translated into HTML and displayed to the client.
 This gives an easy entry to writing posts with all the flexibility markdown has.
 This also includes source code snippets.
-Right now only C# is highlighted properly but other languages can be extended easily as the highlighting is done via highlight.js.
+Highlighting is done via [highlight.js](https://highlightjs.org/) with the monokai theme.

 ## In Action
 ![overview](assets/overview.gif)